Fresh from a complete sell out run at the Edinburgh Festival, Alfie Brown is going on his first UK Tour and he remains charming and disgusting.

 WHY?
 ‘A phenomenal comic.
 Utterly hilarious’ Broadway Baby

-Best Newcomer nominee 2016 and Hackney Empire (NATYS) winner is back with a brand-new show!
+Best Newcomer nominee 2016 and Hackney Empire New Act of the Year winner is back with a brand new show.

 Social media has been taken over by bots spreading hate, fear and influencing how we vote.
 In Lovebots, Bilal has made his own bots to fight back, except these bots only want to spread love and compassion.